How to Find The Best Commercial Space For Your Business

 Commercial leases are complicated and are very different from residential leases.
-Before signing any commercial lease you need to know what questions to ask, and how rent, load fees, and other added fees are calculated.
+Before signing any commercial lease you need to know what questions to ask, and how to rent, load fees and other added fees are calculated.
 Armed with knowledge you can negotiate the best deal possible!

 Once you have answers to certain questions, you can research more about types of leases, leasing terms, negotiating commercial leases.
 You will also be better able to plan your finances, and your negotiation strategies if you know what questions to ask.